History of Libya under Muammar Gaddafi: Political unrest during the 1990s

 In the 1990s, Gaddafi's rule was threatened by militant Islamism.
 In October 1993, there was an unsuccessful assassination attempt on Gaddafi by elements of the Libyan army.
 In response, Gaddafi used repressive measures, using his personal Revolutionary Guard Corps to crush riots and Islamist activism during the 1990s.
 Nevertheless, Cyrenaica between 1995 and 1998 was politically unstable, due to the tribal allegiances of the local troops.

+Gaddafi also faced opposition in Tripolitania with several military coups consisting of participants from the Warfalla tribe opposing his initiative to reform tribalism, including the dismantling of hereditary succession.
+As a result, this policy created a brand new tribal elite which derived their authority directly from Gaddafi and foresaw the creation of the People's Social Leadership Committees.
+Additionally, these tribal revolts pressured Gaddafi into respecting their prevalence in Libyan society as Gaddafi began to wear more traditional clothes in symbolic appeasement.

+The People's Social Leadership Committees were created by Gaddafi to reinforce social stability, distribute subsidies from the regime, and allocate jobs in state institutions.
+At the time, state employment comprised around 75 percent of the Libyan workforce, along with private commerce being banned in Libya.
+This led to the people PLCS members appointed by Gaddafi to lead and take control of the priorities their tribes.